FraserThompson/dunedinsound.com/src/content/blog/2017-11-17-the-rothmans-ep/index.md

 ---
-title: 'The Rothmans''s on their second EP'
+title: "The Rothmans's on their second EP"
 date: 2017-11-17T00:00:00.000Z
 tags:
-    - interview
+  - Interview
-    - the_rothmans
+  - The Rothmans
 author: 'Fraser Thompson'
 background_position: 'center top'
-media:
-    'The Rothmans': {machine_name: the_rothmans}
 description: 'On a chilly August night in 2015 I went to a gig at the Robbie Burns pub and had my mind blown by a band called The Rothmans.'
 cover: ./cover.jpg
 ---

 On a chilly August night in 2015 I went to a gig at the Robbie Burns pub and had my mind blown by a band called The Rothmans.

 <center><iframe style="border: 0; width: 100%; height: 120px;" src="https://bandcamp.com/EmbeddedPlayer/album=3541012277/size=large/bgcol=ffffff/linkcol=0687f5/tracklist=false/artwork=small/transparent=true/" seamless><a href="http://therothmans.bandcamp.com/album/a-s-l">A.S.L by The Rothmans</a></iframe></center>